Sorahawk/burgl-discord-bot/README.md

 ## Bot Commands

 * `.help` - Display this list
-* `.search <object_name>` - Display details of the object, including its picture and description.
+* `.search <object_name>` - Display any available details of the object, including its picture and description.
-  * If the object is a creature, its aggression trait and loot tables are also shown.
-  * If the object is an item, its category and crafting recipe (if any) are also shown.
+    * The search works with any page with an infobox, e.g. creatures, equipment, resources, building components, resource nodes, landmarks.
+    * It also supports status effects and mutations.
+* `.card <creature_name>` - Displays the specified creature's bestiary card

 ## Error Codes